the-teachingRSE-project/competencies/competencies.md

 #### Data-focused RSE
 RSEs working at the flourishing intersection between data science and RSE.
-They are skilled in cleaning data and/or running data analyses and can help researchers in setting up their analysis pipeline and/or RDM solutions.
+They are skilled in cleaning data and/or running data analyses and can help researchers in setting up their analysis pipeline and/or \ac{RDM} solutions.
 When the field requires research on sensitive data or information, e.g., patient information in medicine, this RSE should have knowledge about secure transfer methods and/or ways to anonymise the data.
-As part of RDM, this RSE profile is able to support all stages of the research data life-cycle [@Nieva2020], with synchronous data management processes.
+As part of \ac{RDM}, this RSE profile is able to support all stages of the research data life-cycle [@Nieva2020], with synchronous data management processes.
-Those processes implement established best practices for planning and documenting of data acquisition in a data management plan (DMP), as well as for management, storage, and preservation of data, and publication and sharing of data in repositories according to the FAIR principles [@FAIR].
+Those processes implement established best practices for planning and documenting of data acquisition in a \ac{DMP}, as well as for management, storage, and preservation of data, and publication and sharing of data in repositories according to the \ac{FAIR} principles [@FAIR].

 <!--